 In April of 2002, we received our bill for the dues and we promptly filed it in the trash can.
 A few weeks later, we get this threatening letter informing us that if we don’t pay our dues, they can begin foreclosure and then they tacked on late fees and interest.
 No warning what so ever; they went directly to threats.
 So, we asked them to explain this and they club sent us to Mr. Michael Valdez.

 Both Mr. Valdez and I served in Vietnam and using that fact, he immediately tried to schmooze with me.
 As someone who had just been threatened to have his home taken away from him for a recreational club bill, I was not in the mood.
 This was not the time or place to reminisce about our war experiences, so, I cut him short and asked why we had to pay dues to a club that we didn’t want?

 His response (beware of those who answer a question with a question) was: “Don’t you want to add value to your house?”
-It was at that moment I knew we were dealing with a pettifogger (Originally: “ ).
+It was at that moment I knew we were dealing with a pettifogger (Originally: “one who on a small scale practices the dishonorable devices for gain popularly attributed to great financiers” [or big fish in a little pond]).
 The conversation went downhill from there – if it was ever up to start – and included the declaration that the club would “fight to the death” to keep the dues collection enforced with liens.

 The first thing I did was to verify with three local real estate appraiser that the club does not add value and found it isn’t even considered.
 So much for that argument.